Kingsmoon888/Kingsmoon888.github.io/_pages/about.md

 Biography
 ======
 Fan JIANG is a 2rd-year Ph.D. student in [Department of Electronic and Computer Engineering](https://ece.hkust.edu.hk), [The Hong Kong University of Science and Technology](https://hkust.edu.hk).
 He is one of the members of Big Data System Lab & OPTICS Lab, supervised by Prof. [Jiang XU](https://eexu.home.ece.ust.hk).
-His research interests include modeling and simulation of multicore systems, program locality analysis, and hardware/software codesign.
+His research interests include modeling and simulation of hardware systems, program locality analysis, and hardware/software codesign.

 Education
 ======